 How will Barker accommodate the additional students?

-In 2017, the School commenced construction on new Prep classrooms which are due for completion by Term 4 2018.
-The new building will provide nine classrooms including ‘Maker Space’, a Piazza, parking and playground space for the children.
-Work on the Sports and Learning Precinct in The Avenue is expected to commence in May 2018 and be completed before the end of 2019.
+A new Prep building featuring nine classrooms including ‘Maker Space’, a Piazza, parking and playground space for the children, opened in Term 4 2018.
+Work on the Rosewood Centre, our new Sports and Learning Precinct in The Avenue, has commenced and will be completed by 2020.
 This is a significant and much needed facility that will bring everyone home again for indoor sports.
-Once completed, the Precinct will provide five indoor courts, 12 classrooms, 180 car spaces, amenities and community gathering spaces.
+Once completed, the Rosewood Centre will provide five indoor courts, 12 classrooms, 180 car spaces, amenities and community gathering spaces.

 Existing buildings such as the Gamson PE Centre will be repurposed for new classrooms and learning spaces.
-Work has commenced on the internal layout of the R E Kefford building to alter classroom shape and design which will release a number of under-used spaces which will in turn create more classrooms.
 In addition, the Middle School area will shortly undergo a significant refurbishment, providing a dedicated Hub where students can meet, play and relax.
 New seating areas, expanded canteen, lockers and bathroom facilities will be constructed.

 Will the introduction of girls in the Junior and Middle Schools mean an increase in the class sizes?